Xakkusu/PP5-mildew-detection/README.md

 ## Dataset Content

 - The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
 We then created a fictitious user story where predictive analytics can be applied in a real project in the workplace.
-- The dataset contains +4 thousand images taken from the client's crop fields.
+- The dataset contains more than 4,000 images taken from the client's crop fields.
 The images show healthy cherry leaves and cherry leaves that have powdery mildew, a fungal disease that affects many plant species.
 The cherry plantation crop is one of the finest products in their portfolio, and the company is concerned about supplying the market with a compromised quality product.
+- The dataset was provided by Code Institute, so further research if the data is credible and if we are allowed to use it was not conducted.
+Ideally our client could provide us in the future with updated image data, so we can train our model with even more accuracy created from and for their products.

 ## Business Requirements